ar37-rs/xow64-wine/README.md

 ```
 ~/xow64 driver=panfrost
 ```
-make sure termux-x11 is using DRI3 and BOX64_MMAP32 is deactivated (on panfrost driver only)
+For pan frost driver only make sure termux-x11 is using DRI3 and BOX64_MMAP32 have to be deactivated in order to work

+(disabling MMAP32 causes wine to run slower when running 32-bit games/apps)
 ```
 ~/xow64 mmap32=false
 ```